woolfson-group/RASSCCoL/README.md

-# Code for running RASSCoL without Random Forest
+# Code for running RASSCoL

 *This README is intended for Tombstone2 users in the Woolfson group only.*

+Active Sampling using Gradient Boosted trees is an experimental feature, and is under active development.

 ## Installation